-The Financial Intelligence Centre (FIC) is a public entity at the forefront of fighting crime within the South African and global financial system.
-The FIC continues to make great strides in promoting compliance with the FIC Act in an efficient and cost-effective manner, while also providing high quality, timeous financial intelligence in the interests of national security.
+The Financial Intelligence Centre (FIC) is a public entity that fulfils a key role in South Africa's fight against financial crime, particularly within the mandate of combatting money laundering and making the financial system intolerant to abuse.
+To this end, the FIC continues to make great strides in promoting compliance with the FIC Act in an efficient and cost-effective manner, while also providing high quality, timeous financial intelligence in the interests of national safety and security.